artefactual-labs/am/compose/README.md

     $ docker-compose up -d --force-recreate --build

-Additionally you may want to delete all the deta including the stuff in the external volumes:
+Additionally you may want to delete all the data including the stuff in the external volumes:

     $ make flush